renzilin/NanoForenSTR/README.md

 # NanoForenSTR

-The script for genotyping Forensic STR loci in *Nanopore sequencing of forensic STRs and SNPs using Verogen’s ForenSeq DNA Signature Prep Kit and MinION.*
+This script is for Forensic STRs genotyping in the manuscript: *Nanopore sequencing of forensic STRs and SNPs using Verogen’s ForenSeq DNA Signature Prep Kit and MinION.* We've tested it on 54 STRs (XX autosomal STRs, xx X-STRs, and xx Y-STRs).
+In details, XX of XX STRs can be genotyped robustly and correctly in 30 collected samples and 2800 M. ()

-## Features
+## Workflow

-1. We genotyped XX autosomal STRs, xx X-STRs, and xx Y-STRs using our script.
-2. The whole working process can be explained by the figures below.
+In our manuscript's workflow, (1) long reads were aligned to the human reference genome (hg19) using Minimap2 and transform to the `*.bam` file using samtools; (2) using the `x.py` to genotype STRs with the required `*.bam` file and pattern file that contains 5 columns (STR name, chromosome, start, end, repeat unit).
+In the folder `x/x`, we provide a pattern file that used in our manuscript including 54 STRs.

+In genotype process, NanoForenSTR firstly search the repeat unit provided by pattern file in aligned reads.
+Then, the read is split into several sub-regions which is .
+For the mismatching sub-regions, NanoForenSTR generates

+we use the Smith-Waterman algorithm to align the sub-region against repeat unit tolerating 1 mismatch or 2 gaps ( This is from our testing ).
+For the mismatch sub-region, if

+If the mismatching sub-region is aligned, then the